simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 Sometimes you need to use external scripts.
 For example, you could be using a chat service or a payment provider.
 Solution: Only load those scripts on pages where you use them.

-For a chat, it may be load every page but for a payment provider it certainly wouldn't be the same.
+For a chat, it may be load every page but for a payment provider, it certainly wouldn't be the same.
 Don't include those script on every page.

 When using a chat that you use on every page you could get a bit creative.
 For example, you could have a little button that only loads the external script when you click it.